eladtchetchik/iOS-Theming/README.md

 ## Example ##

-To see the theming of views and words and action, look at the sample project declined.
+To see the theming of views and words in action, look at the sample project cloned.
 In the app delegate change the code between the two themes to see how the theme quickly changes.

 `   [ELDThemeDecorator setTheme:[ELDThemeFactory sampleThemeOne]];`